sourcegraph/sourcegraph-public-snapshot/docs/management/access-control.md

 admin.
 Server admins can use the `src` CLI to grant and revoke other users' permissions to access the server.

-## Anonymous readers and open logins
-You can set your Sourcegraph server to be publicly readable, for example if your code is open or fair source.
-To configure this, pass the flag `--auth.allow-anon-readers` to `src serve`, or set this in your config file `/etc/sourcegraph/config.ini`:

-	[serve.Auth]
-	AllowAnonymousReaders = true

-To allow anyone to create a read-only account on your server, by setting the flag `--auth.allow-all-logins` on the CLI, or by adding to your config file:

-	[serve.Auth]
-	AllowAllLogins = true

 # Listing current users
 Admins can list the existing users and their access levels by running: